+This generalizes the notion of lightness for ceers, but also implies that the computable FS-jump is as complicated as possible.
+As there is no least ceer with infinitely many classes, there does not seem to be a natural notion of low for the computable FS-jump.

-There also exist dark ceers $E$ which are high for the computable FS-jump.
-In order to describe such a ceer, recall that a c.e.\ set $A\subset\N$ is called \emph{simple} if there is no infinite c.e.\ set contained in $A^c$.
+In order to describe a dark ceer which is high for the computable FS-jump, recall that a c.e.\ set $A\subset\N$ is called \emph{simple} if there is no infinite c.e.\ set contained in $A^c$.
 Furthermore $A$ is called \emph{hyperhypersimple} if for all computable functions $f$ such that $\{W_{f(n)}:n\in\N\}$ is a pairwise disjoint family of finite sets, there exists $n\in\N$ such that $W_{f(n)}\subset A$.
 We refer the reader to \cite[Chapter~5]{soare2} for more about these properties, including examples.

 \begin{theorem} Let $A\subset\N$ be a set which is simple and not hyperhypersimple.
 Then $E_A$ is a dark ceer and $E_A$ is high for the computable FS-jump. \end{theorem}

 \begin{proof} It follows from \cite[Proposition~4.5]{gao-gerdes} together with the assumption that $A$ is simple that $E_A$ is dark.